 Pre Emergent Herbicides

 While pre-emergents won’t kill existing clover, or prevent it from spreading, it will prevent new clover seeds from germinating.
 Pre-emergent herbicides are an important part of any lawn care program and help to prevent a large variety of broad leaf weeds from emerging.
 The trick to a good pre-emergent plan is correctly timing your applications based on soil temperatures.

-How to Get Rid of Clover Naturally
+Get Rid of Clover Without Chemicals

 Check Out These Posts Next